Experiences from Creating a Benchmark for Sentiment Classification for Varieties of English: Ethical Considerations

 \section{Ethical Considerations}

 We treat the reviews are separate texts.
 We do not attempt to de-identify any users or collect aggregate information about individual users.
-The project received ethics approval from the human research ethics committee at UNSW (reference number: iRECS6514).
+The project received ethics approval from the human research ethics committee at ANONYMISED organisation.